Home » Recipe Index » Recipes » Easy Pork Jerky Recipe (Bak Kwa – Chinese Sweet BBQ Pork)

 Can I make pork jerky thicker than 3 mm?

-Yes, you can!
-While 2–3 mm is the standard for that signature chewy texture, feel free to experiment with 4–5 mm thickness.
-Just remember to adjust the baking time—thicker jerky will need longer in the oven to cook through properly.
+Yes, you can.
+While 2–3 mm is ideal for that classic chewy bak kwa texture, you can try 4–5 mm for a thicker bite.
+Just remember to adjust the baking time—thicker pork jerky will need longer to cook through properly.

 How long does homemade pork jerky last?

-When stored in an airtight container at room temperature, homemade pork jerky can last up to 1–2 weeks.
-For longer storage (up to 1–2 months), keep it in the fridge.
+Homemade pork jerky (bak kwa) can last up to 1–2 weeks at room temperature when stored in an airtight container.
+For longer storage (up to 1–2 months), keep it in the refrigerator.
 You can also freeze it for up to 3 months.

 Can I use other meat instead of pork?